paritytech/docs.capi.dev/docs/setup/net_specs.md

 # Net Specs

-Your net spec file (usually `nets.ts`) describes all the networks with which you wish to interact.
+Your net spec file, `nets.ts`, describes all the networks with which you wish to interact.

 Import `net`.